jonalfarlinga/proficient/README.md

 From the Dashboard, you can review the whole Proficient app family, and jump to one with a button click.

 A logged in user has access to the Profile page.
 On this page, you can update your user information by clicking "Edit" next to one or more fields, then clicking "Update".
-If you want to remove your account, then I'm sad to see you go, but that is available on this page as well.

 ## Documentation